 Here are some guidelines to help understand the basics of Revenue Management and incorporate for your property:

-1) Pricing in accordance to Perceived Value
+1) Pricing in accordance with Perceived Value

 We have in our earlier article highlighted the need for value-based pricing, and we reiterate.
 When managing hotel revenue, one must understand that the offering should revolve around the perceived value.
 If your guests feel like they are getting maximum value for their money, it’s very likely they’ll be willing to spend more.
-To increase this value, managers can make improvements to various touchpoints in the customers journey.
+To increase this value, managers can make improvements to various touchpoints in the customers’ journey.

 Revenue management helps monitor and measure what customers from different segments are willing to pay and capturing as much of this value as you possibly can.